 As an OG Life-Size stan, I was curious as to how they would make Eve completely oblivious to the human world when Lohan already introduced her to the school of hard knocks 18 years ago.
 The answer?
 “Eve” is actually multiple dolls and when they’re not humanized in order to help women accomplish doll-related goals, they live in “Sunnyvale,” a barebones soundstage with a few colorfully painted walls.

 HBIC Eve is the one who went to the human world to help Casey overcome debilitating grief, which we know because she still has the bangs acquired at the very end of the first film.
-However, there are other versions of Eve, all of whom, apparently, have their own roles — like Secretary Eve, whom HBIC Eve can’t bring herself to inform that she can’t type for shit.
+However, there are other versions of Eve, all of whom, apparently, have their own roles — like Secretary Eve, whom HBIC Eve can’t bring herself to inform can’t type for shit.